 Criminal Justice & Corrections Schools in Georgia

-A Criminal Justice & Corrections major is the 35th most popular major in this state.
+In this state, Criminal Justice & Corrections is the 39th most popular major out of a total 213 majors commonly available.

 Education Levels of Criminal Justice & Corrections Majors in Georgia

 Criminal Justice majors in the state tend to have the following degree levels:

 |Doctor’s Degree (Other)||4|

 In Georgia, a criminal justice major is more popular with women than with men.

 The racial distribution of criminal justice majors in Georgia is as follows:

 - Asian: 0.0%